 Goomburra, Southern Downs Area

-Two open, grassy camping areas hug Dalrymple Creek in the western foothills of the range; close to three walking tracks ranging from an easy 1.2 kilometre circuit suitable for wheelchairs with assistance, to a six kilometre track showcasing waterfalls and freshwater habitats.
+Two open, grassy camping areas hug Dalrymple Creek, close to three walking tracks ranging from an easy 1.2 kilometre circuit suitable for wheelchairs with assistance, to a six kilometre track showcasing waterfalls and freshwater habitats.
 A short four-wheel-drive away, two more tracks lead to scenic lookouts, both within an hour's walk.
 Several longer walks can also be chosen, including along an old forestry snigging trail to a winder used back when timber was hauled from these forests.

 Look for New England blackbutt and manna gums in dry open forests; giant spear lillies on cliff edges; and vines, palms and epiphytes in the rainforests of moist gullies and the escarpment.
 Watch for echidnas and koalas.
 See satin bowerbirds and variegated fairy-wrens, or listen to the calls of shy yellow-tailed black-cockatoos.
 Goomburra is a special area for frogs; keep to tracks and please do not disturb rocks or pollute watercourses.